ChrisSotoMtz/Keeper/README.md

 ## About this project

-this is a note app, your notes are saved in a firebase database, keep your ideas safe You can check out [https://keeper-six.vercel.app) - your feedback and contributions are welcome!
+this is a note app, your notes are saved in a firebase database, keeping your ideas safe

+-You can check out [https://keeper-six.vercel.app) - your feedback and contributions are welcome!